THU-KEG/KEPLER/README.md

 ### Preprocessing for KE data

-<span id="KEpre">The pre-training with KE objective requires the [Wikidata5M dataset](https://deepgraphlearning.github.io/project/wikidata5m).
+<span id="KEpre">The pre-training with KE objective requires the [Wikidata5M dataset](https://deepgraphlearning.github.io/project/wikidata5m) (an alternative download source which shall be faster within China is [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/ebddf21e78c8494d9b0a/)).
 Here we use the transductive split of Wikidata5M to demonstrate how to preprocess the KE data.
 The scripts used below are in [this folder](examples/KEPLER/Pretrain/). </span>

 Download the Wikidata5M transductive data and its corresponding corpus, and then uncompress them: